tracycobrien/Updated-Portfolio/README.md

 https://www.linkedin.com/in/tracy-o-brien/
 https://github.com/tracycobrien

-* A link to a PDF of your resume https://drive.google.com/open?id=1qmcWRrJnNEAiFz6_VRI-_NvzlhvtyVvE
+* A link to a PDF of my resume https://drive.google.com/open?id=1qmcWRrJnNEAiFz6_VRI-_NvzlhvtyVvE

 * List of projects.
 For each project I have the following: